 Come along and make a flower crown, buttonhole or jam jar posy and I will see you there!

-If you are interested, you can review some of her wild garden style wedding flowers ideas.
+If you are interested, you can review some of my wild garden style wedding flowers ideas.